Continuous Integration for automated testing

 This workflow definition file instructs GitHub Actions to run our unit tests using Python version 3.12 each time code is pushed to our repository.

-• Push these changes to our repository to initiate running of tests on GitHub.
+Finally, push these changes to your code repository to initiate running of tests on GitHub.

 BASH